Audit

 Audit conducts audits that address the DoD's top priorities and management challenges; promote the efficiency, effectiveness, and accountability of DoD programs and operations; and detect and deter fraud, waste, and abuse.

-We plan to begin the subject audit in June 2020.
-Our objective is to determine whether the Defense Health Agency paid for telehealth services in accordance with Federal and DoD guidance.
-We will consider suggestions from management for additional or revised objectives.
+We plan to begin the subject audit in September 2020.
+The objective of this audit is to determine whether the Department of the Air Force implemented corrective actions on fixed‐wing aircraft to improve safety and reduce physiological events.
+We may revise the objective as the audit proceeds, and we will also consider suggestions from management for additional or revised objectives.

-June 18, 2020
+Aug.
+18, 2020

 • Office of Inspector General, United States Department of Defense, 4800 Mark Center Drive, Alexandria, VA 22350-1500